UCSB-PSTAT/envs193ds-container-image/README.md

-# Container image source for ES 193DS
+# Container image source for ENVS-193DS
-You can obtain the latest verion of this image on dockerhub with `podman pull docker.io/ucsb/es193ds:latest`
+You can obtain the latest verion of this image on dockerhub with `podman pull docker.io/ucsb/envs193ds:latest`